memgraph/docs/docs/tutorials/social-network-analysis.md

 ## Importing the dataset

 To import the dataset, download the [Memgraph Lab](https://memgraph.com/product/lab) desktop application and navigate to the `Datasets` tab in the sidebar.
 From there, choose the dataset `Karate club friendship network` and continue with the tutorial.

 ## Using existing NetworkX algorithms

 There are three ways to execute queries and procedures in Memgraph:
-* using the command-line tool `mg_client`, which comes with Memgraph: **[Querying the database](/getting-started/querying/querying.md)**
+* using the command-line tool `mgconsole`, which comes with Memgraph: **[Querying the database](/getting-started/querying/querying.md)**
 * programmatically, by using the Bolt protocol: **[Building applications](/getting-started/connecting-applications/connecting-applications.md)**
 * from **Memgraph Lab**, a visual user interface which you can download **[here](https://memgraph.com/download)**.